Erebot/Plop/_sources/Usage.txt

         to work.
 Plop's main class (:api:`Plop`) is an example of such a logger.

     :api:`Plop_Logger`
-        The most commonly found type of loggers.
+        The most common type of logger.

 ..  _`filters`: